kaizen-ai/kaizenflow/docs/Signing_up_for_Sorrentum.md

     [Sorrentum - Contributors gdrive](https://drive.google.com/drive/u/0/folders/1LXwKpmaFWJI-887IoA50sVC8-dw_1L8I)
   - Add Contributor email as Editor to the
     [Sorrentum - Projects folder](https://drive.google.com/drive/u/0/folders/1eKj6u_cbQM0ZLZ4wRJ6xPM1oqIKwusUo)
+  - Create a task on Asana with the name of the contributor.
+Add the contributor's information (link to the gsheets and some comment on the background) regarding the resume, start date and any other updates related to the contributor particularly.

 - **(Contributor)**: Accept the invite from GitHub that we will send you